lifewithalacrity/www.LifeWithAlacrity.com/_posts/2004-08-16-progressive_tru.md

 > _**Some other posts on the topic of Progressive Trust:**_
 >

-{% for post in site.tags.Progressive Trust %}
+{% for post in site.tags.Progressive-Trust %}
   {% if post.url %}
     {{ post.date | date: '%B %d, %Y' }}: {{ post.title }}
   {% endif %}